-Membership is open to non-profits, government departments, committees and for-profits who agree to the Working Principles of CIAFV.
+Membership is open to non-profits, government departments, committees and for-profits who agree to the Principles of Involvement of CIAFV.
 Membership plays a crucial role in the work that we do by providing us with the essential knowledge that is needed most in our communities so that we can facilitate dialogue and create last systemic change.
 The more unified voices we have, ability to create change to benefit families and communities.
 At this time, there is one type of membership.

 Benefits of Membership

 - Immediate Access to New Information and Ideas

 - Referrals and assistance from CIAFV staff to help you find the information you need.

 - Access to information and support to develop your agency family violence protocols/guidelines.

 - Connection to Edmonton and area professionals focusing on family violence issues.

 - Inclusion on CIAFV newsletter distribution list that includes resources, training opportunities and new family violence and bullying research.

 - Monthly Meetings to network with other professionals, learn about opportunities for collaboration, discuss family violence and bullying related issues and increase your professional knowledge base.